jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 - `tp`: Total precipitation (_m_)
 - `u10`: 10 metre U wind component (_m/s_)

-The dimensions are the `longitud`, `latitude` and `time`, which are each represented by a corresponding coordinate.
+The dimensions are the `longitude`, `latitude` and `time`, which are each represented by a corresponding coordinate.

 ```{code-cell} ipython3
 era5 = xr.open_dataset("./data/era5-land-monthly-means_example.nc")